nalvarez508/amtrak-rail-planner/docs/index.md

 ### Abstract

-Traveling by train with a Rail Pass is a cost-efficient way to see the country in one month but planning the trip can be a time-consuming process.
-The Amtrak Rail Pass Assistant will provide travelers an easy way to plan their ten-segment journey to any of the destinations served by train in the United States.
-Manual work of searching the Amtrak website and inputting information into a spreadsheet will be eliminated.
-The Python application provides an efficient and easy way to create a travel itinerary which can be exported later.
-Novel features include full results in one list instead of pages, details of each train in the resulting spreadsheet, and pictures of each selected city in the search.
+Traveling by Amtrak train with a Rail Pass is a cost-efficient way to see the country in one month, but planning the trip can be a time-consuming process, due to the limitations of the Amtrak website.
+The Amtrak Rail Planner will provide travelers an easy way to formulate their ten-segment journey to any of the destinations served by train in the United States.
+The manual process of searching Amtrak's website for each travel leg and inputting information into a spreadsheet will be eliminated.
+This Python application provides an efficient and easy way to create a travel itinerary which can be exported later.
+Novel features include archival of previous searches for potential reference later, displaying multiple pages of results in a single list, links to relevant train maps, and photo displays of each selected cities.

 ## Notes
 ---